bestia-dev/split_samsung_motion_jpg/README.md

 MP4: JPEG's footer + 1 to end of file (size of the file)
 ```

 I just translated it to Rust.
 I even used an AI translator to help with the initial translation.
-But it didn't work in the first try.
+But it didn't work on first try.
 I needed to correct it a bit.

 ## Open-source and free as a beer